 Single-day undated tickets

-Single-day undated tickets are the last option.
+Single-day undated tickets are the other option.
 These tickets are more expensive but are valid any day for one year from the date of purchase.
-Undated adult tickets are $119 for a single-day, single-park ticket, while single-day, two-park tickets are $148.
+Undated adult tickets are $145 for a single-day, single-park ticket, while single-day, two-park tickets are $184.
+Just know that, for undated tickets, you still need to register your visit with Disneyland Paris once you know when you’ll be visiting the parks.

 How long do you really need at Disneyland Paris?

-While you may only be going to Disneyland Parks for a day or two while traveling to Paris for the 2024 Summer Olympics, to really see everything you would need about three days.
-If you do plan on going to the theme park resort while enjoying the summer games and only have one day to spare, I suggest getting a single-park ticket and venturing into Disneyland Paris.
+To really see everything, you need about three days at Disneyland Paris.
+If you only have one day to spare on your France vacation, I suggest getting a single-park ticket and venturing into Disneyland Paris.
 Here, you’ll find some of the classic Disney attractions, plus maybe a few new favorites (hello, Phantom Manor).

 More from FamilyVacationist: